xgreenx/cv/index.md

   - compile them into WASM to run on executors.
 - Refactored IPFS Merkle DAG module of the file system to be compatible with blockchain structure.
 - Debugging and fixing bugs on the blockchain side related to
-  - inconsistent state
+  - inconsistent state due to incorrect state reverts
   - corrupted pointers
-  - incorrect state reverts
   - vulnerabilities related to DDoS
   - invalid transaction propagation